 Unlike many other parts of the body, the brain changes over time, reorganizing its connections in response to our experiences.
 When we engage in intellectually stimulating activities, like reading, or playing certain games, the physical brain is stimulated too, spurring neurons to action to strengthen existing pathways or build new ones.
-This powerful mechanism — called neuroplasticity — allows the brain to develop new pathways after a brain injury, for example, restoring language or movement after a stroke.
+This powerful mechanism—called neuroplasticity—allows the brain to develop new pathways after a brain injury, for example, restoring language or movement after a stroke.

 Think of a large city where buildings are connected by roads and other transport infrastructure.
-Everyday, you take the same pathway to work — but what happens if your car breaks down or there’s a road closure?
+Everyday, you take the same pathway to work.
+But what happens if your car breaks down or there’s a road closure?
 You respond by taking another method of transport, or another route, to reach the destination.
 In the brain, neurons respond to these unforeseen circumstances by rerouting their connections so information from one part of the brain can still travel where it needs to go.

 But neuroplasticity is more than overcoming roadblocks: it also involves strengthening important pathways and improving different cognitive skills.
 Now, scientists are taking a closer look at this process, exploring how it might explain why activities like reading improve memory, lower the risk of dementia, and slow down cognitive decline.